joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/09/arts/music/washington-national-opera-kennedy-center.html

 **Hessy Levinsons Taft, Jewish Baby on Cover of Nazi Magazine, Dies at 91**\
-`Without her parents’ knowledge, her portrait was entered surreptitiously in a contest to represent the ideal Aryan infant in 1934 — and she won.`\
+`Without her parents’ knowledge, her portrait was entered as a prank in a contest in 1934 to represent the ideal Aryan infant — and she won.`\
 https://nytimes.com/2026/01/09/world/europe/hessy-levinsons-taft-dead.html

 **Commanders' Marshon Lattimore faces misdemeanor weapons charge: Police**\